-Following submission of the notification form to the Central Bank, it will acknowledge receipt of same within two working days and will carry out its assessment of the proposed transaction within 60 working days of this acknowledgement.
+Following submission of the Notification Form to the Central Bank, it will acknowledge receipt of same within two working days and will carry out its assessment of the proposed transaction within 60 working days of this acknowledgement.
 It will also confirm the date on which the assessment period of the proposed transaction will end.
 During the assessment period, but no later than the 50th working day of that period, the Central Bank may request further information or clarification necessary to complete its assessment of the proposed transaction.
 If such a request is made by the Central Bank, the 60-day assessment period is taken to be interrupted for the shorter of: (i) the period between the date of the request and the date of the receipt of a response from the proposed acquirer; and (ii) 20 working days.
 In certain circumstances, the Central Bank may extend the interruption period to 30 working days.
 The Central Bank is entitled to make further requests for information.
 Such further requests will not, however, interrupt the assessment period.
+Nonetheless, if any additional requested information is not provided on a timely basis, then the application may be rejected on the grounds of incomplete information.
+In such an event, an applicant would, if so minded, need to recommence the application process.

-In carrying out its assessment of the proposed transaction, the Central Bank may consult, where applicable, with other supervisory authorities in the member states of the notifying parties where relevant.
+In carrying out its assessment of the proposed transaction, the Central Bank may consult with other supervisory authorities in the EEA member states of the notifying parties where relevant.

 If the Central Bank does not give written notice within the assessment period that it opposes the proposed transaction, it is deemed to be approved.
 It is open to the Central Bank, however, to impose either a condition or a requirement or both in relation to the proposed transaction.
 The Central Bank may also fix a maximum period within which the proposed transaction must be completed.
 In rare circumstances where the Central Bank opposes the proposed transaction, it must inform the proposed acquirer or disposer of this in writing within two working days but in any case, before the end of the assessment period and provide reasons for such opposition.
-The Central Bank's opposition to the proposed transaction is only permitted where there are reasonable grounds for doing so or where incomplete information is provided in the notification form or in a response to a request for further information.
-Any decision by the Central Bank to oppose the proposed transaction can be appealed.
+The Central Bank's opposition to the proposed transaction is only permitted where there are reasonable grounds for doing so, or where incomplete information is provided in the Notification Form or in a response to a request for further information (as outlined above).
+Any decision by the Central Bank to oppose the proposed transaction can be appealed to the Irish Financial Services Appeals Tribunal.